leogiraldimg/az900-exam-preparation/README.md

     - _Azure Blueprints_
       - Define the set of standard Azure resources that your organization requires
       - Can automatically replace the resource lock if that lock is removed
+      - When a Azure Blueprint is updated and the updated version is published, any assignments of the blueprint are not updated automatically
+        - You must update the blueprint assignment with the new updated version of the assignment
+      - When a Azure Blueprint is unassigned, all of the resources assigned by the blueprint remain in place
+        - Blueprint resource locking is removed
+        - Deletion of the blueprint assignment object
+      - When you delete a core blueprint, any assigned versions of the blueprint remain in place
+        - Must be unassigned before it can be deleted

 #### Organize your Azure resources by using tags